kellegous/puzzles/rust/divisors/README.md

 ### Find all divisors

 The challenge here is to find all the divisors of a 32-bit integer.
+The results must be returned sorted in increasing order.

 The `large_number` test also prints out the time it takes to find the divisors of a larger number.
 Sadly, rust stable doesn't support benchmark tests, so you should consider running the tests with: